gabest11/reolink_firmware_patcher/README.md

         }

 Add as many spaces you need to balance the missing characters.
+Then you will be able to just click on any file and view it.
+It's a lot faster this way.

 To enable the console on serial, add `ttyS0::respawn:/bin/sh` to `/etc/inittab`.